Centre for Student Support Services (CSSS)

 Our Vision

-The team most recognised for co-creating possibilities for success through world-class professional student support.Our Mission
+The team is most recognised for co-creating possibilities for success through world-class professional student support.Core Values

 In support of our vision and mission, the CSSS commits itself to create an enabling environment for staff and students to become change agents based on the practice of the following guiding values: - Ethical care & Inclusive practice